idomubenji/jijutsu/jidocs/grok-data-suggestion.md

     PRIMARY KEY (user_id, compound_id)
 );
 Summary
 These eight tables—Radicals, Kanji, Kanji_Radicals, Compounds, Compound_Kanji, Users, User_Kanji_Progress, and User_Compound_Progress—provide a solid foundation for your game.
 They support the core mechanics, user progress tracking, and a seamless experience for both anonymous and registered players.
-Let me know if you need help with implementation or further adjustments!
+Let me know if you need help with implementation or further adjustments!g